bhassell02/sample3/p-guitar-wiring.md

 * A spool of solid core copper wire
 * A .022uf tone capacitor

-Your materials should be prepped and ready to connect.
-If they are not, follow the [Wiring a Single-Humbucker Setup: Preparing Materials](/p-guitar-wiring-prep-materials.md) guide.

 ### Tools

 * Soldering Iron, between 40W and 80W.
 Anything less than 40W will be too weak.